gratitudist/TastyWorks-Premium-Stats/README.md

 Note also: This is not affiliated with Tastyworks or Fidelity in any way.

 ### New:
 Added trade type information to the output.
-This may be useful for determining win rates, how many short positions were stopped out, etc.
+This may be useful for determining win rates, how many short positions were stopped out, etc.<br />
 Added -Details flag to control the"pretty print" output of the above trade details.
-Object output will always include these details.
+Object output will always include these details.<br />
-Added win rate properties for short calls and puts.
+Added win rate properties for short calls and puts.<br />

 Examples: